Greenhouse buying guide

 Polythene grow rack

 Another affordable option for smaller spaces, clear polythene grow racks offer plants limited protection from frost and a bit of extra warmth over the winter months.
-Easy to assemble, clear polythene grow racks can be dismantled and stored flat when not in use.
+Also known as polytunnels, clear polythene grow racks are easy to assemble and can be dismantled and stored flat when not in use.
 This makes them the perfect choice for smaller spaces and bijou gardens.

 Shop polythene grow racks